Billy Butcher: Season 2 (2020)

 The moment Homelander leaves the cabin to follow Frenchie's distraction, Billy and Becca move in to secure Ryan.
 They escort him to the hangar The Boys are hiding at.
 Billy then changes the plan and orders M.M to escort Becca and Ryan out of the fight before it happens.
 Becca refuses, asking him why the plan has to change.
 Billy reveals that he secretly made a deal with Stan Edgar to give up Ryan, and in exchange, he and Becca can live together again.
 Becca agrees and reluctantly leaves with M.M, but their car is intercepted by the arrival of Stormfront.
 Billy rushes to the car and helps them out.
 Billy orders M.M to stay behind with the rest of The Boys and distract Stormfront while he secretly escorts Becca and Ryan.

 Stormfront tracks them down and demands Ryan.
 Billy refuses, so Stormfront neutralizes him with her plasma lightning.
 Enraged when Becca stabs her eye, Stormfront holds Becca in a chokehold.
-Billy recovers and attempts to stop Stormfront by shooting her and hitting her with a crowbar, but it doesn't even faze Stormfront.
+Billy recovers and attempts to stop Stormfront by shooting her and hitting her with a crowbar, but it does not even faze Stormfront.
 Ryan freaks out and uses his laser vision.
 When Butcher wakens from the attack, he notices a maimed Stormfront, Ryan crying while apologizing, and a mortally wounded Becca.
 Becca demands that he reassure Ryan that this was not his fault and to promise to keep Ryan safe before she dies.
 When Homelander arrives to take Ryan, Butcher refuses, saying he promised Becca.
 He keeps Ryan in his protection and gives him to Grace Mallory and the CIA, who will keep him somewhere safe.